vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <h3 id="introduction">Introduction</h3>
 <!-- Our articles have a specific structure.
 Learn more at https://do.co/style/structure -->
 <p>PostgreSQL is an opensource relational database that can run on major operating systems.
 It is highly robust and verstaile, but doesn’t have features for the high availability.</p>
-<p>In this tutorial, you’ll set up the PostgreSQL with high availability using Patrion and HAProxy.</p>
+<p>In this tutorial, you’ll set up the PostgreSQL with high availability using Patroni and HAProxy.</p>
 <p>When you’re finished, you will have a robust and highly available PostgreSQL cluster ready for production use.</p>
 <h2 id="prerequisites">Prerequisites</h2>
 <!-- Prerequisites let you leverage existing tutorials so you don't have to repeat installation or setup steps in your tutorial.
 Learn more at https://do.co/style#prerequisites -->